military-strategies-and-tactics

 Industrial Organization and State Capitalism

-The Portuguese naval arsenal was one of the first examples of a state-owned industrial enterprise dedicated to military purposes.
-Its scale, organization, and integration with a global network of bases and trading posts set a precedent that would later be emulated by the Dutch, English, and French.
+The Portuguese naval arsenal was one of the first examples of a state-owned industrial enterprise dedicated to military purposes on a global scale.
+Its scale, organization, and integration with a network of overseas bases and trading posts set a precedent that would later be emulated by the Dutch, English, and French.
 The Ribeira das Naus was arguably the world's first modern naval dockyard, a model of factory-like production long before the Industrial Revolution.
 The Portuguese crown did not merely contract for ships; it owned the forests, the foundries, the ropewalks, and the sail lofts.
-It employed and trained the craftsmen, paid them regular wages, and maintained quality control.
+It employed and trained the craftsmen, paid them regular wages, and maintained stringent quality control.
 This direct state involvement in military-industrial production was a radical departure from feudal practices and a harbinger of the mercantilist policies that would dominate European statecraft in the 17th and 18th centuries.
-For a deeper look at the economic structures that underpinned early modern empires, see this study of state capitalism in the Portuguese empire.
+For a deeper examination of how state capitalism shaped early modern empires, see this analysis of state enterprise in the Portuguese empire.

 Global Impact on Shipbuilding and Naval Architecture